Cherry Hood workshops

 So you can get the most benefit from attending one of Cherry’s workshops you will need particular art materials.
 Please read this page carefully as the materials required are quite specific.
-All items are available to purchase at the workshop, and prices for these are listed here.
-If you find them elsewhere for a higher cost, please feel free to purchase from Cherry direct.

 You will need a selection of brushes including a large 5cm wide brush.
 These are essential for the workshop, please see details below.
-Some brushes are available for purchase at the workshop.

 Windsor & Newton watercolour paints in 6 colours are required.
-These are available at the workshop, and details are below.

 Palette & Containers